Deciding to Apply (top)

 Who serves on the Selection Committee?

 The Lawn Selection Committee is composed of 48 Fourth Year students, none of whom are permitted to be Lawn applicants themselves.
+Only students serve on the Selection Committee.

 There are 24 ex-officio student members of the Lawn Selection Committee who represent a diversity of experiences and perspectives at U.Va., including: representatives from each of the seven academic schools offering undergraduate degrees; the Senior Resident of the Lawn (non-voting member); the President of Student Council; the Chair of the Honor Committee; the Chair of the University Judiciary Committee; representatives from the Asian Student Union, the Black Student Alliance, the Inter-Fraternity Council, the Inter-Sorority Council; the Multicultural Greek Council, the National Pan-Hellenic Council, the Global Student Council, the Latino Student Alliance, the Middle Eastern Leadership Council, the Queer Student Union, and the Student Athlete Advisory Council; the President of the Fourth Year Trustees; and a transfer student representative.

 The remaining 24 committee members are selected by a random process.
-40 Fourth Year students in good academic standing will receive an email request to serve on the Lawn Selection Committee, and the first 29 to accept this responsibility will receive training to read and rank applications.
+40 Fourth Year students will receive an email request to serve on the Lawn Selection Committee, and the first 29 to accept this responsibility will receive training to read and rank applications.
 The first 24 to respond will serve on the committee, with the remaining 5 readers in reserve in the event that another committee member cannot fulfill his or her obligation and requires a replacement.

 How is the Selection Committee chosen?